reekKiE/CompleteSuicideManual-En/English/chapter_8.md

 It's not a suicide, but it talks about a near-death experience that happens when one is about to drown.
 This situation is a relaxing experience when one's consciousness separates from the body and watches one's own soul escape and the body become like a feather.
 Moreover, it is worth noting that no matter how many times an expert swimmer has crossed the lake, he sometimes drowns "for unknown reasons"[^cold-shock].

+[^cold-shock]:
-[^cold-shock]: The "death of unknown causes" here may be caused by the cold shock response, that is, when a person suddenly enters the water or the nerves are strongly stimulated when entering the water, shock leads to death.
+    The "death of unknown causes" here may be caused by the cold shock response.

+    Cold shock response is a series of neurogenic cardio-respiratory responses caused by sudden immersion in cold water.
+In cold water immersions, such as by falling through thin ice, cold shock response is perhaps the most common cause of death.
+Also, the abrupt contact with very cold water may cause involuntary inhalation, which, if underwater, can result in fatal drowning.